unnamed-girl/mmolb_parsing/README.md

 Known parse errors:
 - (season 0 issue) If a team's name changes between the start of game and the PitchingMatchup (the second event of a game), the parser is unable to parse that event.
 Team name changes at any other time should be fine.

-This is primarily intended as a library crate, but the a barebones binary are provided for use.

 # Library
 ## Game event parsing
-See parser binary.

 `mmolb_parsing::Game` - can be deserialized from the mmolb api response.
 - has an event_log field, a vec of events.